mukthalanavadeep-sys/Task6/README.md

 ## Project Overview

-This project focuses on analyzing sales trends using SQL queries.
+This project focuses on analyzing online sales data using SQL.

-The main objective of this task is to analyze monthly revenue and order volume from an online sales dataset by applying SQL concepts such as date extraction, aggregation, grouping, filtering, and sorting.
+The objective of this task is to perform sales trend analysis by calculating monthly revenue and order volume.
+SQL queries are used to extract months from dates, group sales data by year and month, calculate total revenue using aggregation functions, count unique orders, sort results, and filter data for specific time periods.

----
+The analysis helps in understanding sales patterns and identifying trends from transaction data.

-## Dataset Information
+## Dataset

 **Dataset Name:** Online Sales Data

-The dataset contains online transaction details including:
+The dataset contains transaction details including:

 - Transaction ID
 - Date